Cijams/Airline-Flight-Monitor/README.md

 <hr>

-This project analyzes real time data streams provided by the open OpenSky Network.
+This project analyzes real time data provided by the open OpenSky Network.